Kenneth Eather: Papua New Guinea – Kokoda Trail, Buna, Gona

 Thus began the long, hard reversal of pushing the Japanese back to the north coast from whence they had first come.
 Eather's force now began to push the Japanese back over the mountains, but slowly through the thick, slimy jungles.
 On 27 October, General Sir Thomas Blamey relieved Allen, replacing him with Major General George Alan Vasey, an officer that Eather distrusted, holding him responsible for the destruction of the 2/1st on Crete.

 In November, the 25th Infantry Brigade engaged the Japanese in the Battle of Oivi-Gorari.
 This time the outcome was very different from Ioribaiwa, and Eather won an important advance at low cost.

 Eather pressed on the coast, where the 25th Infantry Brigade encountered well-prepared Japanese positions in the Battle of Buna-Gona.
 Eather's men suffered heavy casualties from the enemy and tropical diseases, the 25th Infantry Brigade being almost wiped out.
 Eather's leadership at Gona was not as energetic as usual, perhaps because, like most of his men, he was malnourished and ill with malaria.
-Eather would suffer a series of relapses of the disease.
+Eather would have a series of relapses of the disease.

 Eather was awarded the United States Distinguished Service Cross "for extraordinary heroism in action in New Guinea, during the Papuan campaign, 23 July 1942, to 8 January 1943.
 As Commander 25th Infantry Brigade, Australian Army, Brigadier Eather displayed extraordinary courage, marked efficiency and precise execution of operations during the Papuan campaign".